The following article was published by Live Sound International magazine and ProSoundWeb.com:

 Because the wireless system is a buffer, the load must be placed in between the guitar output and the transmitter.

-My company makes a device to do this called the Dragster.
+Radial makes a device to do this called the Dragster.
 It’s designed to be attached to the guitar strap and then simply wired in series.

 Even though this approach works very well, the last thing a guitarist wants is another widget on his strap.